Programming Substrate-Independent Kinetic Barriers with Thermodynamic Binding Networks: TBNs with programmable energy barriers

 In both cases, the number of exposed unstarred sites cannot decrease by adding polymers.
 Consider the point in this construction where we have just added the polymer with positive offset $m$.
 The constructed polymer thus far has the $m+1$ exposed unstarred sites given by the offset $m$, and the number of exposed sites cannot be reduced by adding the remaining polymers, so the final polymer $P$ must have at least $m+1$ exposed sites.
 So by Lemma~\ref{clm:exposed}, $|P| \geq 2(m+1)$. \qedhere \end{proof}

 We prove two more lemmas before the proof of the barrier of the translator cycle.
-The first key lemma is that triggered polymers' negative offset must be canceled out by polymers with positive offset, but since such polymers reduce the number of separate polymers, such a configuration implies a large height for the path which contains it.
+The first key lemma is that triggered polymers' negative offset must be canceled out by polymers with positive offset, but since positive offset results in large polymers (or many slightly larger polymers), such a configuration implies a large height for the path which contains it.